FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

-The `fleet` component represents an AGV that moves multiple items simulataneously between nodes in the system.
+The `fleet` component represents an AGV that moves multiple items simultaneously between nodes in the system.
 It acts as an edge.
 The fleet is activated when either of two conditions is met:

 - Capacity condition – the number of stored items reaches capacity.